 Figures

-“The times when I get into the most trouble painting is when I think I can capture that quality of the moment, and of course this is impossible.
+“The times when I get into the most trouble painting is when I think I can capture the quality of the moment, and of course this is impossible.
 It doesn’t work that way.
 It captures you, not the other way around.
-It’s the ego that tries to own what is happening on the canvas when things are working well or torture you mentally when they are not.
-The ego is the one that creates ‘problems’ where, a minute before, there were just painting situations that were being addressed.
-Dealing with my ego is like dealing with a difficult cranky relative that you love and is part of your family but that just needs a friend.
-So, I just agree with it, and it quiets right down, and my attention is free again.”
+My 'wanting' things to be different can get in the way of merely 'seeing' where to go next.
+Being out of alignment with what is happening in the moment can leads to a downward spiral of negative self talk.
+It's natural to feel good when things are working well, and get rattled when they are not.
+All this is very natural but unnecessary.
+Negative self talk is a learning behavior which is good news because it means it can be unlearned.
+Negative self talk is creating the ‘problems’ where, a minute before, there were just painting situations being simply and directly addressed.
+Once this kind of thinking is noticed, it's grip dissolves, and attention is free again.”

 Elizabeth Locke